-- In a large bowl, cream the butter, peanut butter and sugars until light and fluffy.
+- Preheat oven to 350°.
+In a large bowl, cream butter, peanut butter and sugars until light and fluffy.
 Beat in egg and vanilla.
 Combine flour and baking soda; gradually add to creamed mixture and mix well.
-Cover and refrigerate for 1 hour or until easy to handle.
+Cover and refrigerate 1 hour or until easy to handle.

 - Roll into 1-1/4-in. balls.
 Press a miniature peanut butter cup into each; reshape balls.
 Place 2 in. apart on ungreased baking sheets.

-- Bake at 350° for 12-15 minutes or until edges are lightly browned.
-Cool for 2 minutes before removing from pans to wire racks.
+- Bake 12-15 minutes or until edges are lightly browned.
+Cool 2 minutes before removing from pans to wire racks.